Simona-999/qr-code-component/README-template.md

 ### Continued development

--In the fiture, I aim to expand my knowledge of creating responsive layouts using CSS, Flexbox and Grid.
--Additionally, I plan to explore the Tailwind CSS framework to leverage its optimization techniques.
+-In the fiture, I aim to expand my knowledge of creating responsive layouts using CSS, Flexbox and Grid.<br> -Additionally, I plan to explore the Tailwind CSS framework to leverage its optimization techniques.

 ### Useful resources